b33p-sh33p/y-net/README.md

 #### And more to come soon!

 Just create a pull request with the features you would like added in, and I just might add those features!

+#### License

+If you decide to make a fork or something of y-net, you may, but it is required that you leave it free to use and open source.